nitaybz/homebridge-sensibo-ac/README.md

 # Installation

-1. Install homebridge using: `sudo npm install -g homebridge`
+1. Install homebridge using: `sudo npm install -g homebridge --unsafe-perm`
 2. Install this plugin using: `sudo npm install -g homebridge-sensibo-ac`
 3. Update your configuration file.
-See `sample-config.json` in this repository for a sample.
+See `config-sample.json` in this repository for a sample.

 \* install from git: `sudo npm install -g git+https://github.com/nitaybz/homebridge-sensibo-ac.git`